actions-marketplace-validations/dlekhah_repository-trigger-monitor/README.md

 # Repository Dispatch Trigger and Monitor

-This GitHub Action triggers a workflow using repository_dispatch whilst monitoring the progress end to end.
+This GitHub Action triggers a workflow using repository_dispatch, whilst also monitoring the progress end to end.

 ## Features